directvt/vtm/readme.md

 Besides windowed mode, vtm can operate as a standalone terminal emulator inside the default terminal of your operating system, extenging its functionality as follows:

 - Unlimited scrollback*
-- No text wrapping
+- Unwrapped-text option
 - Horizontal scrolling
 - Selected-text copy encoding:
   - RTF file format
   - HTML code
-  - ANSI-art
+  - ANSI escape sequences

-In other words, it allows users to use a huge scrollback buffer, disable text wrapping, and take advantage of horizontal scrolling.
+Basicly, it allows users to use a huge scrollback buffer with text wrapping disabled, taking advantage of horizontal scrolling within whatever text console they happen to use.

-It is noteworthy that vtm allows users to get a full-fledged terminal on those platforms where there are no terminals a priori, but there is a text console - a good example is Windows 8 or Windows Server Core like platforms with a Command Prompt only on board.
+It is noteworthy that vtm allows users to get a full-fledged terminal on those platforms where there are no terminals a priori, but there is a text console - good examples are Windows 8 or Windows Server Core like platforms with a Command Prompt only onboard.

 The standalone terminal mode can be run by specifying the following option: `vtm -r term`.
 See [Command line Options](doc/command-line-options.md) for details.